RyanHerrmann02/GuardianAngel/README.md

 between trail indicators and users within certain ranges.
 Implementation is subject to project timeline and scope constraints.

+Developing a single board to handle functions with DS3231 breakout and a microcontroller like the ATtiny for logic and pin control.
+This will also net in better power consumption and longer battery life.

 ## Repository Contents
 The following files are included in this repository: